Working with vendors and VPATs

 Scan the VPAT (which is in table form).
 If you see a “Partially Supports” or “Does Not Support” in the Conformance Level column, the product is not fully accessible.

 If the VPAT indicates that a product is not accessible, ask the vendor for a remediation roadmap, including timelines and interim workarounds to allow access by individuals with disabilities.
-If the vendor is unable or unwilling to supply documentation, look for another product that is accessible and meets your needs.
+If the vendor is unable or unwilling to supply such a roadmap, look for another product that is accessible and meets your needs.

 3. Verify the VPAT.